hansifer/close-tab/README.md

 Close Tab has limited usefulness in macOS because macOS does not have customizable accelerator keys for menu items.
 The first letter of a menu item's title always serves as its accelerator key.
 Additionally, typing the first letter of a menu item only selects it; a subsequent Enter key press is required to activate it.

 It's for these reasons that a Safari port of Close Tab doesn't exist and Close Tab's options UI doesn't show the menu item shortcut key selector on macOS.

+#### Tech notes

+The technical simplicity of this extension allows it to be a vanilla JS implementation with native CSS and direct DOM calls.
+A benefit of this is the absence of a dev-time build step and dependencies (with the exception of `chrome` types).